JustinGOSSES/McMurray-Wabiskaw-preprocessed-datasets/README.md

 The preprocessed datasets built on the original datasets therefore follow a similar scheme and use the <a href="https://creativecommons.org/licenses/by-nc/2.0/legalcode">Attribution-NonCommercial 2.0 Generic (CC BY-NC 2.0)</a> license.
 A human-readable version of this license is <a href="https://creativecommons.org/licenses/by-nc/2.0/">here</a>.
 The key points are free to share, must attribute, and non-commercial so please don't try to resell the data.

+## Preprocessed datasets derived from original

+### Original datasets but with LAS well log files that don't load well separated and geographic coordinates CSV added saved in Zip file
+- Location in repository:
+- What is included:
+- How to load:

+### Preprocessed dataframe for prediction of Top McMurray Pick Saved in single .h5
+- Location in repository:
+- What is included:
+- How to load:

+### Preprocessed dataframe from facies prediction in single .h5
+- Location in repository:
+- What is included:
+- How to load: